Isabella Lucy Bird’s 19th-Century Journey to Travel-Writing Fame

 Eventually leaving Hawaii for California, she made her way from San Francisco to Lake Tahoe, then on to the Rocky Mountains of Colorado.
 In addition to being fascinated by its rough, rugged territory, people had told her its crisp, clean, mountain air would do her good.
 Apparently, they were right — upon her arrival in 1873, she wrote to her younger sister, “ESTES PARK!!! … everything that is rapturous and delightful … The very place I have been seeking.”

-Book cover of Isabella L. Bird's
+Book cover of Isabella L. Bird's "A Lady's Life in the Rocky Mountains."

 Bird’s 1879 Rocky Mountains travel book was an international bestseller.